 Good, balanced hormone production is important not only for regular menstrual cycles, but only for stress management.
 Too much estrogen (known as estrogen dominance) and too little estrogen can both be problematic in their own way.

-Some doctors will prescribe the OCP as a means of hormone balancing.
+Some doctors will prescribe the oral contraceptive hormone as a means of hormone balancing.
 Before going down that route, there are some natural methods, like seed cycling, to consider.

 The nitty gritty of seed cycling

 You’ll be using flax, pumpkin, sunflower and sesame seeds, all of which have different micronutrients that support hormone production at different phases of the menstrual cycle.